CUFCTL/mlbd/skills/git.md

 4. Before you commit your changes, you might want to `pull` again just in case someone pushed more commits while you were working.
 5. Push your commits to Github:
 ```
-# first time
-git push -u origin master

-# any other time
 git push
 ```